5x5 after 40: strength training guide

 How to run 5x5 successfully in your 40s, 50s, and beyond.
 Modified progression, recovery strategies, and realistic expectations for older lifters.

-Here’s how to run 5x5 successfully as an older lifter.
+Here’s how to run it successfully as an older lifter.

 The Science of Strength After 40